 Types of property insurance

-Contents insurance, on the other hand, is intended to cover your possessions against things like burglary, fire or even accidental damage.
+Contents insurance is intended to cover your possessions against things like burglary, fire or even accidental damage.
 As a rule of thumb, anything you could take with you when you move home would be covered under a contents policy, while anything you’d leave behind comes under buildings insurance.